zde-uzh/proto4diged-handbook/docs/1_Planung/01_Projektziele_und_-ressourcen.en.md

 -   Is there a **technical lead** who is familiar with all components?

-    -   If not, how is the coordinated handled?
+    -   If not, how is the coordination handled?

 -   Are all available **technical components really necessary**?
     -   Small projects, for example, can do without metadata databases and curate their metadata in Excel or CSV files.